US says airstrike targeted militant tied to USS Cole bombing

-WASHINGTON (AP) - An American military spokesman says a U.S. airstrike in Yemen targeted an al-Qaida operative accused of involvement in the attack on the USS Cole that killed 17 sailors.
+WASHINGTON (AP) - An American airstrike earlier this week targeted an al-Qaida operative accused of involvement in the attack nearly two decades ago on the USS Cole that killed 17 sailors, a U.S. military spokesman said Friday.

-The spokesman, Navy Capt.
-William Urban at U.S. Central Command headquarters, said Friday that the Jan.
-1 airstrike targeted Jamal al-Badawi (all-bah-DAWY).

-Al-Badawi is wanted in the United States for his role in the Oct.
-12, 2000 attack on the Cole in the Yemeni port of Aden.
-He was indicted by a federal grand jury in 2003, charged with 50 counts of various terrorism offenses, including murder of U.S. nationals and murder of U.S. military personnel.
+The man targeted, Jamal al-Badawi, is wanted in the United States for his role in the Cole attack on Oct.
+12, 2000.
+He was indicted by a U.S. grand jury in 2003 and charged with 50 counts of various terrorism offenses, including murder of U.S. nationals and murder of U.S. military personnel.

+“U.S. forces are still assessing the results of the strike following a deliberate process to confirm his death,” the spokesman for U.S. Central Command, Navy Capt.
+William Urban, said.

+Urban said the airstrike was conducted Jan.
+1 in the governate of Marib, which is east of Sanaa, the Yemeni capital.

 Copyright © 2019 The Washington Times, LLC.